Gustav-Hisker/Gustav-Hisker/README.md

-- 👋 Hi, I’m @Gustav-Hisker unfortunately based in Germany.
+- 👋 Hi, I’m @Gustav-Hisker.
-- 👀 I’m interested in science, programming and maths.
+- I'm currently studying physics at ETH Zurich.
-- 🌱 I’m currently building my own computer.
+- I won't add more information cause I'm pretty sure I'll forget to update this file.
+This version should be valid for about 5 years.